DevToys-app/Documentation/articles/extension-development/guidelines/use-settings.md

-# Use Settings
+# Use settings

 DevToys tools, especially those with a GUI, often expose options that persist even after the app is restarted.
 This feature allows users to maintain the configuration of DevToys and its tools from the last session.

 ## Settings Provider

 @"DevToys.Api.ISettingsProvider" is a MEF service available for reading and writing settings.
 You can define a setting using @"DevToys.Api.SettingDefinition`1".
-This service can be injected into a class using MEF’s @"System.ComponentModel.Composition.ImportAttribute" attribute.
+This service can be injected into a class using MEF's @"System.ComponentModel.Composition.ImportAttribute" attribute.

 ```csharp
 using DevToys.Api;